 Becoming a Trauma Informed and Responsive Coach

-10 Sessions: June 2 – August 4, 2026
+10 Sessions: August 26 - October 28, 2026

-Tuesdays 2 – 4 pm ET
+Wednesdays 4 -6 pm ET

 Support recovery with confidence, compassion, and trauma-responsive care.